 OUR SCHOOL CURRICULUM

-At Pomphlett Primary School, our curriculum, built on a firm understanding of our overall school vision and values, is designed to inspire enthusiasm for learning, to ensure achievement and to support pupil well-being and happiness.
+Our curriculum, built on a firm understanding of our overall school vision and values, is designed to inspire enthusiasm for learning, to ensure achievement and to promote pupil well-being and happiness.
 When designing the curriculum for our learners in our school we considered the following:

 We celebrate our own special school identity through the unique experiences that our curriculum provides.
-We have developed a curriculum that reflects the local area whilst being outward looking to ensure that all children have firm foundations on which to build in a global 21st century.
+We have developed a curriculum that reflects the local area whilst being outward looking to ensure that all children develop firm foundations on which to build their understanding in a global 21st century.
 We have developed a rich and varied menu of enhancement opportunities to engage learning and recognise individuality.
-These include: raising children’s awareness of significant events and special days across the year; planned assemblies to improve overall understanding of the world ; a focus on mental health ; theme days and weeks; an established school and eco-council and a wide range of sporting activities and events as well as carefully planned units of learning and school visitors and visits.
+These include: raising children’s awareness of significant events and special days across the year; planned assemblies to improve overall understanding of the world; a focus on mental health; theme days and weeks; an established school and eco-council and a wide range of sporting activities and events as well as carefully planned units of learning and school visitors and visits.

 Our curriculum enables us to build strong relationships, celebrate diversity, encourage respect and build a sense of community.
 It provides and acknowledges success for all children in all aspects of their development and it recognises, encourages and celebrates all types of talent.